-and John, Phillip and Bartholomew, 15 Matthew and Thomas, James (the son of Alphaeus) and Simon (the one called 'Zealot'), 16 Judas of James and Judas Iscariot (who also became 'traitor').
-1
+12 Now it happened in those days that He went out to the mountain to pray, and He continued all night in prayer to God.2 13 When it was day He called His disciples, and from them He chose twelve, whom He also named apostles:3 14 Simon (whom He also named Peter) and Andrew his brother, James and John, Phillip and Bartholomew, 15 Matthew and Thomas, James (the son of Alphaeus) and Simon (the one called 'Zealot'), 16 Judas of James and Judas Iscariot (who also became 'traitor').4

-[A sermon on a level place]2
+A sermon on a level place5

 17 Then He came down with them and stood on a level place, with a crowd of His disciples and a great multitude of people from all Judea and Jerusalem, also from the seacoast of Tyre and Sidon, who came to hear Him and to be healed of their diseases, 18 as well as those who were being harassed by unclean spirits-and they were being healed!
-19 So the whole crowd kept trying to touch Him, because power was going out from Him and was healing all.3
+19 So the whole crowd kept trying to touch Him, because power was going out from Him and was healing all.6

-[Blessings]
+Blessings

-20 Then He raised His eyes toward His disciples and said: "Blessed are you poor, because the Kingdom of God is yours.
+20 Then He raised His eyes toward His disciples and said: "Blessed are you poor, because the Kingdom of God is yours."
 21 Blessed are you who hunger now, because you will be filled.
 Blessed are you who weep now, because you will laugh.
-22 Blessed are you whenever men hate you, and whenever they exclude you and heap insults on you and trash your name as 'malignant', for the Son of the Man's sake.
+22 Blessed are you whenever men hate you, and whenever they exclude you and heap insults on you and trash your name as 'malignant', s for the Son of the Man's sake.
 23 Rejoice in that day and skip about!
 Because your reward really is great in Heaven; for that is how their fathers treated the prophets.

-[Woes]
+Woes